 Sitting in front of the Saint Christopher tugboat, I observed the coast of the Beagle Channel.
-I took out my notebook and started writing.
 Now that I had to leave, the drizzle no longer seemed uncomfortable and, although I loved the sunny days, I liked that climate that changed every 20 minutes and redistributed the cards.

 In Ushuaia I experienced much more than I ever thought about.
 I had started this trip to descend to the “End of the world”, to take momentum and to go back up, with the intention of closing one stage and start writing another one.
 On the way, the city conquered me with the warmth of its people and the wild beauty of its landscapes.